 Prerequisite: ESL/ESR099, Students must demonstrate readiness for learning college-level writing proficiency as indicated by their score on the CUNY Assessment Test in Writing (CATW) Exam.
-Pre- or Corequisite: BTF101 or HSF090 or LIF100 or NSF100
+Pre- or Corequisite: BTF101 or CJF101 or HSF090 or LIF101 or NSF101 or SYF101

-ENG101 Composition I: An Introduction to Expository Writing
+ENG101 Composition I: An Introduction to Composition and Research

 In this course students write coherent essays in varied academic formats, both in and out of class, responding to culturally diverse materials and using appropriate technology.
 Students focus on critical and analytical skills through reading and listening and study aspects of argumentation including formulating theses; researching and identifying sources; evaluating and documenting sources; and communicating persuasively across contexts, purposes, and media.
 Admission is based on college placement test scores.
 The course meets in four scheduled classroom hours per week.
-Prerequisite: CSE095/099, ENA/G/X/Z 099, ESA099

-Prerequisite: CSE095/099, ENA/G/X/Z 099, ES (if required)
+Prerequisite: CSE095/099, ENA/ENG099, ESA099, ENA/ENC101